"..because most importantly, I am a chemist!"

 - ChemiSTEAM Invited contribution

 The end-goal for me has always been a career in teaching.
 Currently, my sights are set on becoming a university-level research professor.
 But any excuse to make a difference in lives through the illustration of chemistry sounds like a dream.
-In year 12, I was introduced to the concept of a vocation; today I can say without a doubt that my vocation lies in teaching and improving the art of chemistry.
+At the age of 17, I was introduced to the concept of a vocation; today I can say without a doubt that my vocation lies in teaching and improving the art of chemistry.

 Currently, my teaching experiences include: